Clinical-Genomics/development/docs/dev/models.md

 Based on the answers of these questions, we are recommending two kinds of branching workflows.

 To understand this documentation, knowledge of git and branching is recommended!
-Why don't you read up on our [git][git] page?
+Why don't you read up on our [github][github] page?

 ## Shared repository model